webexpoprague/content/output/sessions-data.md

 Come say hi, share a coffee, and spark a conversation that could change your perspective—or even your path.

+👋 Anton Antoniuk, Head of Creative Design at @wrike📆 Thursday, May 29 at 12:40 pm👉 https://t.co/1AaEhdSpPb#TeamManagement #DataDrivenDecision #ProcessOptimisation pic.twitter.com/Dv6Fe2vY07&mdash; WebExpo Conference - May 28-30, 2025 (@webexpo) May 20, 2025

+👋 Peter Krejzl, Senior Director of Research at @emplifi_io📆 Thursday, May 29 at 12:40 pm👉 https://t.co/1AaEhdSpPb#AI #MachineLearning #TeamManagement pic.twitter.com/cyGcrsFFf6&mdash; WebExpo Conference - May 28-30, 2025 (@webexpo) May 20, 2025

 ## Tags

-AI &amp; ML &amp; Bots, Business &amp; Growth, Data, Design Thinking &amp; UX, Future of Work
+AI &amp; ML &amp; Bots, Business &amp; Growth, Content, Data, Design Thinking &amp; UX, Future of Work

 ## Session Focused on